 To cancel the password, press <Enter> on the password item and when requested for the password, enter the correct one first.
 When prompted for a new password, press <Enter> without entering any password.
 Press <Enter> again when prompted to confirm.

 NOTE: Before setting the User Password, be sure to set the Administrator Password first.

 2-5 Peripherals

-Initial Display Output
+☐ Initial Display Output

-Specifies the first initiation of the monitor display from the onboard graphics or the installed PCI Express graphics card.
+Specifies the first initiation of the monitor display from the installed PCI Express graphics card or the onboard graphics.